The Trevor Family

 Like her husband, Emily Norwood Trevor was also active in the life of Yonkers.
 The daughter of a diplomat, her charity included the Yonkers Ladies Employment Society, the Industrial School, and the Baptist Sewing School.
 After her husband’s death in 1890, Mrs. Trevor and her younger daughter, Emily, continued to divide their time between homes in New York and Yonkers.
 Mrs. Trevor died in 1922, and plans to divide the property proceeded in 1923.
 Though most of Glenview’s furnishings were offered for sale, its stunning original woodwork and colorful tile hall floor are highlights of the period rooms today.
 Learn more about the Trevor family here.

-You can experience Glenview first-hand on guided tours Wednesday–Sunday at 1 and 3pm or explore on your own Saturday and Sunday from 12–5pm.
+You can experience Glenview first-hand on guided tours Wednesday–Friday at 1pm and Saturday and Sunday at 1 and 3pm, or explore on your own Saturday and Sunday from 12–5pm.

 Left image: Unknown.
 Portrait of Emily Norwood Trevor, ca. 1915.
 Photograph.
 Gift of Mr. John Bond Trevor, Jr., 1984 (84.5).